App Development Timeline in 2026

 Most founders want to start coding right away.
 That makes sense.
 You want momentum.

-But rushing into development with fuzzy thinking is one of the fastest ways to waste money.
-You can build something “correctly” and still build the wrong product.
+But starting development with fuzzy thinking is one of the fastest ways to waste money.
+You can build something correctly and still build the wrong product.

-Discovery and strategy is the phase where you get sharp on the basics: what problem you solve, who feels it, and why they will care.
-It also sets the rules for your MVP so your project does not grow out of control.
+Discovery is where you get sharp on the basics, what problem you solve, who feels it, and why they will care.
+It also sets rules for the MVP so the project does not grow out of control.

 What Happens in the Discovery Phase

 This is not a few brainstorming calls.
-It is usually a focused 2 to 4 week phase to make the plan real and test assumptions early.
+It is usually a focused 2 to 4 week phase that turns assumptions into a working plan.

-• Market research: What space are you entering, and what are users used to?
+• Market research: What space are you entering, and what are users already used to?

-• Competitor review: What do other apps do well, and where do they fall short?
+• Competitor review: What do similar apps do well, and where do they fall short?

-• User personas: Who is the product for, in plain terms?
+• User personas: Who is the product for, in plain language?

-• Core user journey: What is the simplest path from signup to success?
+• Core user journey: What is the shortest path from signup to success?

 The main output is alignment.
-It is when everyone can say, “Yes, this is what we are building, and this is what we are not building yet.”
+Everyone should be able to say, “Yes, this is what we are building, and this is what we are not building yet.”

 The Blueprint for Your App